 All business pages on different social platforms share the same design and look.
 That is why it is harder to establish a unique and distinguishable brand image on social media, especially among your competitors.
 On a website, however, you will have control over design, user interface, and navigation process.
 Everything you use in your design has something to say about your business.
 Therefore, a website gives you more capacity to display the identity of your company boldly.

-There are much more ways to express your brand on a website: fonts, colours, display, loading time, and the friendliness of navigation, especially on mobile devices.
+There are many more ways to express your brand on a website: fonts, colours, display, loading time, and the friendliness of navigation, especially on mobile devices.
 Social media limits those options, and therefore, your own website is the ideal way to make a brand statement and tell the world what your company identifies itself with.

 #3: Search Engine Marketing

 For that reason, Google AdWords, for example, have a higher conversion rate than Facebook ads.
 Ranking your website on Google through proper search engine optimisation techniques can open doors for your business.
 To reach these great results, your business needs a website.
-Advertising your website on Google AdWords has a high ROI which is why these ads are in high demand
+Advertising your website on Google AdWords has a high ROI, which is why these ads are in high demand

 What Else?